It's not just an innocent flirtation.

 Emotional infidelity occurs when you or your partner become emotionally connected with someone outside of your relationship, either in person or on the internet.
-How dangerous to a marriage or committed relationship is emotional infidelity?
-One way of looking at this issue is that it is very dangerous because it not only takes away time and energy from the marriage, but it can lead to sexual infidelity and possibly to the end of a marriage.
+An emotional affair is very dangerous because it not only takes away time and energy from the marriage, but it can lead to sexual infidelity and possibly divorce.

-Another way of looking at emotional infidelity is that betrayal is a symptom of the problems that already exist within a marriage.
-When the primary relationship is not emotionally and physically intimate, each person may be vulnerable to a form of adultery — either emotional or physical.
-Rather than blaming the affair for the problems in a marriage, why not address the real problem?
-Why So Much Infidelity?
+Another way of looking at emotional infidelity is that the betrayal is a symptom of the problems that already exist within a marriage.
+When the primary relationship is not emotionally and physically intimate, each person becomes vulnerable to a form of adultery — either emotional or physical.
+Rather than blaming the affair for the problems in a marriage, why not address the real, deeper issue?

-Emotional affairs are compelling because it is easy to be close with someone with whom you have no shared responsibility — no money issues, no children, no chores.
-It is easy to share your deepest feelings with someone with whom you have no conflict.
-It is easy to get positive feelings when someone who does not live with you and does not see all of your flaws, thinks you are wonderful.
+Emotional affairs are tempting because it's easy to be close with someone with whom you have no shared responsibility — no money issues, no children, no chores.
+It's easy to share your deepest feelings with someone with whom you have no conflict.
+It's easy to get positive feelings when someone who doesn't live with you and doesn't see all of your flaws, thinks you're wonderful.

 This is a cop out, or an easy way out of dealing with the real issues at hand.
 If this affair does lead to the break up of your marriage and into a new permanent relationship, chances are you will end up with the same problems.
 Why waste your time?
 Why not deal with the problems now?